Money claims / monetary claims

 You may wish to seek help from a lawyer, union, registered agent or other representative.

-If you are an employee making the claim, it is important that you name the respondent carefully.
+If you are an employee making the claim, it is important that you name the employer carefully.
 Check the name of your employer.
 It will be on official documents such as your payslip and contract of employment.

 What can I expect?